Install Windows 11 Home or Windows 10 Home without a Microsoft account

 most computers, they are titled Wi-Fi and Ethernet.

-substituting the listed name for the words ListedName (Note that the quote marks
+substituting the actual listed name that it listed instead of the words ListedName (Note that the quote marks

 are required.) netsh interface set interface